 One of the ceiling lights needs replacing.
-Sometimes you replace the bulb and it still does not work.
+If you replace the bulb and it still does not work, see ‘Replace the bulb connector’ below.

 There are two probable causes: